Shuvo31/kickstart2021/README.md

-# kickstart2021
+# Google kickStart2021
-Here you can find the solution of kickstart2021, Round A.
+Here you can find the solution of Google kickstart2021, Round A in c++